-For the reasons explained above and in the en banc Court's decision, plaintiffs cannot show that the Recovery Act's removal restriction thwarted the President's ability to renegotiate the stock purchase agreements in a manner that would have benefited private shareholders.
-While either of the grounds discussed is sufficient to reject plaintiffs' claim for further relief, plaintiffs' claim also fails for additional reasons.
+For the reasons explained above, plaintiffs cannot show that the Recovery Act's removal restriction thwarted the President's ability to renegotiate the stock purchase agreements in a manner that would have benefited private shareholders.
+While either of the grounds discussed suffices to reject plaintiffs' request for further relief on their removal claim, plaintiffs' request also fails for additional reasons.

-A. Plaintiffs' theory of injury is premised on the assumption that President Trump would have removed Director Watt had Watt not been protected by the Recovery Act's removal restriction.
+1. Plaintiffs' theory of injury is premised on the assumption that President Trump would have removed Director Watt had Watt not been protected by the Recovery Act's removal restriction.
 See Pls.
 Supp.
 Br.
-6-8.
+6-7.
 There is little basis, however, for assuming that the President felt bound by the Recovery Act's removal restriction during the final two years of Watt's term.
-To the contrary, the Trump Administration did not defend the constitutionality of the removal restriction and argued before this Court and the Supreme Court that the provision was invalid and unenforceable.
-See, e.g., ROA.826-27; Treasury Supp.
-En Banc Br.
-20-23.
+To the contrary, the Trump

+Administration did not defend the constitutionality of the removal restriction and argued before this Court and the Supreme Court that the provision was invalid and unenforceable.
+See, e.g., Treasury Resp.
+Br.
+32-37.
 The Trump Administration also took that position with respect to similar removal restrictions in other statutes.
-See, e.g., Brief for the U.S. as Amicus Curiae at 5-19, PHH Corp v.
+See, e.g., Br. for the U.S. as Amicus Curiae at 5-19, PHH Corp v.
 CFPB, No. 15-1177 (D.C.
 Cir.
 Mar.
 17, 2017).
-Thus, the Administration was of the view, later affirmed by this Court and the Supreme Court, that the President at all times had plenary authority to remove FHFA's Director if he so desired.
+Thus, the Administration was of the view, later affirmed by the Supreme Court, that the President at all times had plenary authority to remove FHFA's Director if he so desired.

-Consistent with that understanding, plaintiffs cite no evidence showing that "the President had attempted to remove [Director Watt] but was prevented from doing so by a lower court decision holding that he did not have 'cause' for removal."
-Collins, 141 S. Ct. at 1789.
-Nor can plaintiffs muster any "public statement[s]" from the President "expressing displeasure with actions taken by [Watt]" and "assert[ing]

-that he would remove the Director if the statute did not stand in the way."
-Id.Despite his Administration's belief that he had the authority to do so, President
+Consistent with that understanding, plaintiffs cite no evidence showing that "the President had attempted to remove [Director Watt] but was prevented from doing so by a lower court decision holding that he did not have 'cause' for removal." \Collins\, 141 S. Ct. at 1789.
+Nor can plaintiffs muster any "public statement[s]" from the President "expressing displeasure with actions taken by [Watt]" and "assert[ing] that he would remove the Director if the statute did not stand in the way." \Id.\

-Trump never attempted to remove the Director or order the Director to take specific actions.
+Despite his Administration's belief that he had the authority to do so, President Trump never attempted to remove the Director or order the Director to take specific actions.
 Nor was he ever prevented from doing so.
 Those facts negate the underlying premise of plaintiffs' alleged injury.